 Swing traders are in many ways different to day traders or scalpers not least because:

 - Swing traders often use relatively lower levels of leverage, although this is certainly not a must, and is completely up to the trader in question.

 - They tend to use a mixture of both fundamental and technical analyses.

 - They aim for larger price targets and tend to wait longer for a trade to develop.

 - They also use wider stop losses to provide more space for the price to move up and down, and also against their position.

 In most cases, the trade setup is not closed within one day.
-Sometimes swing traders prefer to close the setup within one week before the weekend, whereas other swing traders are content with holding it for several weeks.
+Sometimes swing traders prefer to close the setup within one week before the weekend, whereas other swing traders are content with holding out for several weeks.
 Swing traders can use different time-frames, ranging from the weekly to the daily, and from 4 hour to 1 hour charts.
 Here are some examples of how traders can use them in various ways, although each trader will likely customise this to their own individual taste:

 - Higher time-frames are used for support, resistance, and trends

 - 4 hour charts for patterns